helloimGlace/inversion_calc/README.md

     - The next n lines should contain the elements of the matrix.
 - **Output**:
     - The program will output the inverse of the matrix if it exists.
-    - If the matrix is singular, the program will output "Singular Matrix".
     - If the matrix is not invertible, the program will output "No Solution".